 The tall, red-haired young man she saw clenched his teeth in extreme anger.

-“Are you crazy?
-Useless bitch!”, he yelled, delivering a slap across her porcelain-like face.
+“Useless bitch!
+Are you crazy?” he yelled, delivering a slap across her porcelain-like face.

 It landed on her cheek as hard and fast as a storm, leaving Aira no time to react.

-“Let me go, dirty bitch!”, he yelled back, struggling to escape her strong clutches.
+“Let me go, dirty bitch!” he yelled back, struggling to escape her strong clutches.

 Still blinded by anger, Aira did not say a word.

-“Let… go!”, he screamed.
-“I’ll kill you!”, he threatened while struggling to keep his hair attached to his scalp.
+“Let… go!” he screamed.
+“I’ll kill you,” he threatened while struggling to keep his hair attached to his scalp.

-“I dare you to try!”, she finally replied.
+“I dare you to try!” she replied.

-The chaos continued until two people, another young man and a woman, stopped in front of the door, dumbfounded by the scene.
+The chaos continued until two people, another young man, and a woman, stopped in front of the door, dumbfounded by the scene.

 “You bitch!
-Let go of my son’s hair!”, the woman yelled, joining the circus spectacle, although unable to remove the girl’s hands from her precious son’s fiery head.
+Let go of my son’s hair!” the woman yelled, joining the circus spectacle, although unable to remove the girl’s hands from her precious son’s fiery head.

 Aira did not let go, of course.
 Why would she?
 Instead, she also grabbed the woman by her perfect coiffure, which started to resemble a bird nest a few moments later.
 The mother and son kept screaming, and Aira showed no intention of yielding.